 For almost 40-years pianist, Hammond organist and composer Anthony Geraci has played behind some of the most influential blues musicians of the 20th century.
-He is an original member of both Sugar Ray & the Bluetones and Ronnie Earl & the Broadcasters, and has been recognized for his contributions on numerous albums by nominations from both the Blues Music Awards and the Grammys.
+He is an original member of both Sugar Ray & the Bluetones and Ronnie Earl & the Broadcasters, and has been recognized for his contributions on numerous albums by nominations from both the Blues Foundation's Blues Music Awards and the Grammys.

-Anthony Geraci is now being Booked Worldwide by Intrepid Artists International
+Anthony Geraci is now being Booked Worldwide by Intrepid Artists International 704.358.4777

-Anthony Geraci Receives Six Blues Music Award Nominations!
+Anthony Geraci Nominated For 2020 Pinetop Perkins Piano Player Blues Music Award